LukeGrahamLandry/franca/devlog.md

+## (Oct 13)

+- handled Alias in move_from_module
+- made sort.fr more generic like how zig does it so you can easily use the same algorithms on parallel arrays.
+- chess
+  - ported the simple version of best move search and hooked it up to the gui
+  - gui: zoom in/out, show fen when piece labels enabled

 ## (Oct 12)

 - 700 years messing with the weird coordinate space for debugtext
 - 700 years on not setting sgl.texturing_enabled
+  but now i have images for chess pieces instead of letters.

 ## (Oct 11)